jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

 Displaying the in-built geojson supplied with amCharts is problematic for us since it takes positions on disputed territories, whereas we want to be seen to be politically neutral, and provide a product that can be uncomplicatedly used in any of the territories that the underlying model package might support.

-For this reason, we decided to use boundaries as defined by WHO: specifically, that we'd show national borders and the borders of disputed regions, and only register user interactions on undisputed regions.
+For this reason, we decided to use boundaries as defined by WHO: specifically, that we'd show national borders and the borders of disputed regions.
 Any complaints we receive about our choices of boundaries can then be explained.

 ### Alternatives